How To Set Fitness Goals

-There are so many styles of goals you can aspire to achieve.
-These might be in the realms of routine, commitment, strength, flexibility or cardio — and that’s just the start.
+There are many different types of goals you can aspire towards.
+They could be based around different fitness areas including routine, commitment, strength, a workout plateau, flexibility, or cardio — and that’s just the start.

-The good news is that all of these realms exist in the SWEAT programs!
+The good news is that all of these areas of fitness can be targeted in the SWEAT programs!

-- If flexibility is your goal, look no further than Sjana’s BAM program.
+- If flexibility is your goal, you could try Sjana’s BAM program.

 Remember, any fitness goal you set for yourself should be healthy and realistic.
 There’s no point setting a goal that is so extreme it will cause you stress and overwhelm you.